-- A set of approved plans as issued with the Construction Certificate shall be kept on site at all 1 times during the work. - A copy of the Notification Determination of Development Application (Development Consent) 2. shall be kept on site at all times during the work. - 3.
+- 1. A set of approved plans as issued with the Construction Certificate shall be kept on site at all times during the work. - 2.
+A copy of the Notification Determination of Development Application (Development Consent) shall be kept on site at all times during the work. - 3.
 A current set of WCC standard drawings shall be kept on site at all times.
-Unless otherwise approved by the Principal Certifying Authority the following Department of Housing Standard Drawings shall apply to the works: - RM 01 Standard Kerb and Gutter a. - RM 07 Standard Grated Gully Pit to Concrete Accessway b. - RM 10 Standard Grated Kerb Inlet Pit C. - RM 11 Standard Surcharge Pit d. - RM 15 Standard Concrete Headwall (300 to 900 dia) е - f.
-RM 16 - Standard Concrete Headwall (1050 to 1350 dia) - RM 17 Standard Concrete Headwall (1500 to 1800 dia) g.
+Unless otherwise approved by the Principal Certifying Authority the following Department of Housing Standard Drawings shall apply to the works: - a.
+RM 01 Standard Kerb and Gutter - b.
+RM 07 Standard Grated Gully Pit to Concrete Accessway - c.
+RM 10 Standard Grated Kerb Inlet Pit - d.
+RM 11 Standard Surcharge Pit - e.
+RM 15 Standard Concrete Headwall (300 to 900 dia) - f.
+RM 16 Standard Concrete Headwall (1050 to 1350 dia) - g.
+RM 17 Standard Concrete Headwall (1500 to 1800 dia)